Master's Course in Automation Engineering and Robotics

 - Monday, 14:00-16:00

-Lectures are taught in blended mode in class (Room NA-II-A8 in Agnano complex) and remotely through the Microsoft Teams (MT) platform.
-At this link you can find the documentation and quick guides.
-Students are kindly invited to join the MT class with code ey4sty1.
+Lectures are in person (Room NA-II-A8 in Agnano complex).
+Microsoft Teams (MT) platform will be used in case of attendance issues and for class materials and general organization.
+Students are kindly invited to join the MT class with code 3ojieu6.

 Aim of the Course

 The aim of this course is to give an overview of the fundamental tools and techniques used to program advanced robotic systems (both industrial and mobile).
 After a brief introduction of the technologies commonly used to program robots (e.g. Linux, c++, git), the Robot Operating System (ROS) framework will be introduced and deeply studied.
 Simulation software will help the course attenders to test state-of-art robotic algorithms and their own robot control software.

 - Basic usage of Linux operating system